alexchenuw/devopslabs/Lab-22/README.md

 ## Lab 22.
 Deploy an application to the k8s cluster
 ___

-> follow the instruction from Lab 19 to deploy the game application we had on Lab 4
+> Follow the instruction from Lab 19 to deploy an application to your k8s cluster you just built. remember the AlienInvasion game application you build and published to your dockerhub repository, that is the image this lab will use as the application

 * key here is that, we will be using